 Step 5 - Secure Main Posts to Stringers

 Pre-cut newel posts are available.
 This saves you the trouble of cutting a notch to secure to the stringers.

 Get a second pair of hands to hold the post in place while you secure it.
 Secure the main posts to the stringers (weight-bearing boards that hold up the treads).
 Use non-rusting lag screws or bolts for this, and make sure to use washers to help spread the load and prevent gouging of the wood.

 For extra stability, secure the newel post at the top of the steps to both the stringer and the rim joist.
 You do not want any sway in these posts.
 Use a level to make sure that the newel posts are plumb (straight upright).

 Drill a pilot hole in the rail at an angle.
-With someone supporting the railing, secure to the post with a 3-inch screw.
-Repeat at other end.
+With someone supporting the railing, secure to the post with a three-inch screw.
+Repeat at the other end.

 Place a second set of 2x6-in. railings at the bottom of the rails.
 Check your code to see the maximum distance allowable from the treads.

 Since your posts are plumb, make sure that you affix the bottom rails at the same distance from the treads on each post.
 This will give a smooth run.